Shopify/polaris/polaris.shopify.com/content/design/motion/index.md

 ---
 title: Motion
-description: Motion brings dynamism to an interface, offers visual feedback and aids merchants understanding the outcomes of their actions.
+description: Motion brings dynamism to an interface, offers visual feedback, and aids merchants understanding the outcomes of their actions.
 order: 6
 showTOC: true
 keywords: